Drotaverine: Counterfeits

 In Israel the product is known under the brand name "No-Spa" by the general public which did not receive a permit to be distributed by the health ministry, however due to high demand local medical counterfeiters have managed to smuggle No-Spa tablets over the years.

-In 2008, the Israeli health organization warned consumers against counterfeit No-SPA pills after a smuggler had been arrested at the Ben Gurion Airport with several thousand pills.
+In 2008, the Israeli health organization warned consumers against counterfeit No-Spa pills after a smuggler had been arrested at the Ben Gurion Airport with several thousand pills.

-In 2011, Israeli patent and trademark office declined the use of the No-SPA.
+In 2011, the Israeli patent and trademark office declined the use of No-SPA.

 Risks

-An article from 2013 described the effects from overdose (in a 19-year-old woman) as including vomiting, seizures and fatal cardiac toxicity.
+An article from 2013 described the effects from overdose (in a 19-year-old female) as including vomiting, seizures and fatal cardiac toxicity.

-In 2016, the young Russian chess player Ivan Bukavshin died of a massive overdose (or poisoning) of the drug, which was initially thought to be a stroke; dose detected in his blood was 17 mg/kg.
+In 2016, the young Russian chess player Ivan Bukavshin died of a massive overdose (or poisoning) of the drug, which was initially thought to be a stroke; the dose detected in his blood was 17 mg/kg.